michelemarri/schema-markup-generator/docs/DOCUMENTATION.md

 - `featured_image` - Featured image URL
 - `author` - Author name

-### Custom Meta Fields
+### Custom Fields

-Any public post meta can be mapped to schema properties.
+Any public custom fields (post meta) can be mapped to schema properties.
+The plugin discovers custom fields from multiple sources:

-### ACF Fields

-When ACF is installed, all field groups assigned to a post type are automatically discovered:
+- **ACF (Advanced Custom Fields)** - All field groups assigned to a post type
+- **WordPress Secure Custom Fields** - Native WordPress custom fields
+- **Other field plugins** - Any plugin that registers meta keys

+All custom fields are displayed uniformly in the "Custom Fields" group without specifying their source, making it easier to work with mixed field providers.

+**Supported field types:**
 - Text fields
 - Image fields (returns URL)
 - Gallery fields (returns array of URLs)